fortyMiles/fluent-python-note/notes.md

 4. The standard interface for an iterator has two methods:

-> __next__ : returns the next available item, raising StopIteration when there are no more items.
+>\__next\__ : returns the next available item, raising StopIteration when there are no more items.
-> __iter__ : returns self; this allows iterators to be used where an iterable is excepted, for example, in a loop.
+> \__iter\__ : returns self; this allows iterators to be used where an iterable is excepted, for example, in a loop.

+The *with* statement sets up a temporary context and reliable tears it down, underthe control of a context manager object.
+The *else* in for, while only when loop is executed finished, not if the aborted with a break.
+In *try*.

+In the all case, the else clause is also skipped if an exception or a return, break or continue statement causes control to jump out of the main block of the compound statement.